Nyibol Mathiang Deng is reunited with her family in South Sudan

 From left to right, Ackuon,12, Arek, 15, ( yellow scarf ) and grandfather Kerbino, 60, arrive from Sudan and await screening and emergency food rations from Action Against Hunger.

-“We traveled to South Sudan to escape fighting in the capital Khartoum.
+“We travelled to South Sudan to escape fighting in the capital Khartoum.
 My father decided it was time to escape the conflict.
 In Sudan when there is conflict, some criminals may drink alcohol and attack women and girls.
 I was worried about my life in Sudan.”

 Arek, 15, refugee in South Sudan